wel055/Investigation-on-the-Relationship-Between-Cooking-Time-and-Rating-of-Recipes/README.md

 ### Interesting Aggregates

 For this section, we investigated the relationship between the preparation time in minutes and number of ingredients of the recipes.
 First, we created a small dataframe, `'filter_df'` to store the preparation time in minutes without outliers.
 We identified the outliers using the IQR method.
-After grouping the cooking time and proportion of sugar in a pivot table shown below, we created a data visualization to understand it better.
+Then, we made pivot table on columns of `n_ingredients` and `minutes`.
 |   minutes |         1 |         2 |       3 |         4 |         5 |         6 |         7 |         8 |         9 |        10 |        11 |        12 |        13 |    14 |        15 |   16 |   17 |      18 |   19 |   20 |        21 |   22 |   23 |   24 |    25 |   26 |   27 |   28 |   29 |   30 |   31 |   32 |   33 |
 |----------:|----------:|----------:|--------:|----------:|----------:|----------:|----------:|----------:|----------:|----------:|----------:|----------:|----------:|------:|----------:|-----:|-----:|--------:|-----:|-----:|----------:|-----:|-----:|-----:|------:|-----:|-----:|-----:|-----:|-----:|-----:|-----:|-----:|
 |         0 | nan       | nan       | 5       | nan       | nan       | nan       | nan       | nan       | nan       | nan       | nan       | nan       | nan       | nan   | nan       |  nan |  nan | nan     |  nan |  nan | nan       |  nan |  nan |  nan | nan   |  nan |  nan |  nan |  nan |  nan |  nan |  nan |  nan |